 Ready to explore the different types of HVAC package units?

-When it comes to the different types of HVAC package units, there is quite a variety.
-We will cover these 4:
+When it comes to the different types of package units, there is quite a variety.
+We will cover 4 of the main ones.

 Gas Heat/Electric AC (Gas Pack Unit)